 BUCKHORN VALLEY METRO DISTRICT / BUCKHORN VALLEY STORAGE LOTS

 The Buckhorn Valley Metro District is a special district entity that controls the irrigation water and utility installation for the common water owned in our private water system.
-All owners of Buckhorn Valley HOA, Aspen Ridge HOA, and Hawks Nest HOA receive irrigation water (non-potable water) for their yards through the Metro District.
+All owners of Buckhorn Valley HOA, Aspen Ridge HOA, Hawks Nest HOA and Mountain Gateway HOA receive irrigation water (non-potable water) for their yards through the Metro District.
 The Metro District owns water rights to the irrigation water and must fight each year to protect these valuable water rights.

 Buckhorn Valley Metro District can only accept check or cashiers check to the PO Box for payments.
 Most owners set up auto-bill pay through their bank so the bank will cut and mail the check each month.
 Dues should be sent to: